telicent-oss/graphql-jena/docs/schemas.md

 ## Telicent (IES)

 In telicent deployments, we make use of an Information Exchange Standard (IES) compliant schema.
-The IES is an open standard developed by the UK Government for making the sharing of information across knowledge stores easier and less complex by means of a common vocabulary.
+The IES ontology is an open standard developed by the UK Government for making the sharing of information across knowledge stores easier and less complex by means of a common vocabulary.
 More information can be found [here](https://github.com/dstl/IES4)